-Here are ten stress-busting tips you can incorporate into your daily life right now.
+Here are ten simple stress-busting tips you can incorporate into your daily life right now.

-1. Start the day right.
-Wake to music on a favorite CD or radio station.
+Wake to music on a favorite CD or radio station – or a "Sounds of Nature" app for your phone or iPad.
 Allow yourself a minute or two to open your eyes, breathe deeply, and adjust to being awake.
 Take a precious ten minutes for quiet meditation or prayer; this can save you an enormous amount of frustration later in the day.

-2. Breathe away your stress.
 Several times a day, slowly inhale through your nose, feel the air pass deep into your diaphragm, let your abdomen expand to greet it, and feel the invigoration of that fresh breath.
 Exhale slowly through your mouth and imagine that you are breathing out your stress.
 Many experts feel the practice of deep breathing (greatly simplified here) is the basis of the relaxation response.
-There are many CDs and DVDs that train you to breathe healthfully.
+There are many apps, CDs, and DVDs that train you to breathe healthfully.

-3. Hang on to your humor.
 What you’re going through now may not seem very funny, but that’s no reason to lose your sense of humor.
 This is the time to maintain a sane perspective, and exploring what you find funny will help.
 Look for the ridiculous and incongruous rather than the tragic in your life.
-Limit your exposure to negative/sad people whenever possible.
+Limit your exposure to continually negative/angry/sad people whenever possible.

-7. Turn off the TV and computer.
-An evening of television or surfing the ’net can actually be stressful.
+An evening of television, Netflix, or surfing the ’net can actually be quite stressful.
 Consciously limit the amount of time you spend watching: choose the shows that interest you, watch them, then turn off the set and walk away.
 Walking away is also a good strategy if others want to watch a show that doesn’t appeal to you.
 Here are some relaxing alternatives to TV/Internet: